bizhili/LCGA/README.md

 # Echolocation in networks: learning to route based on the sound of nodes
-The code base for method "learning to route based on graph auralization" in the paper "Echolocation in networks: learning to route based on the sound of nodes"
+The code base for method " learning a routing centrality based on graph auralization"(LRCGA) in the paper "Echolocation in networks: learning to route based on the sound of nodes"

-## LCGA
+## LRCGA
-LCGA method
+LRCGA method

 ## NCA_GE
 Original repository: https://github.com/MatheusMRFM/NCA-GE.